Director of Straw Innovations Ltd.

 Facility Management Engineer

-Marie Jehosa Reyes holds a MSc in Agricultural Engineering major in Land and Water Resources Engineering from the University of the Philippines Los Banos.
+Marie Jehosa Reyes holds a MSc in Agricultural Engineering major in Land and Water Resources Engineering from the University of the Philippines Los Baños.
 She started her career in agricultural machinery testing, standards development, policy and development research.
-Her interest is working on systems geared towards sustainable growth and climate resilience.
-In the projects she was involved with, she explored on refining the systems vital to agricultural development including climate and social impact.
+Her interest is in making agricultural systems more sustainable and climate resilient.

 Jim Parafina is a mushroom farmer who garnered years of experience using rice straw as the substrate.
-With his technical skills in mushroom production, he continuously contributes on the pretreatment trials for the improvement of biogas production
+Using his technical skills, he has set up a spawn lab and mushroom houses that contribute to the pretreatment trials for the improvement of biogas production

-As the Facility Plant Manager, he contributes on the smooth operations of the plant.
-Having him as a local farmer on board enables the company to immerse adeptly with the agricultural community.
+As the Facility Plant Manager, he contributes to the smooth operation of the plant.
+Being a local farmer, born and bred in the area, he helps the company to integrate into the local community.